USCqserver/HOQSTTutorials.jl/markdown/introduction/02-single_qubit_ame.md

-`info_freq` is a convenient function to convert each quantities into the same unit.
+`info_freq` is a convenient function to convert each quantity into the same unit.

 ```julia
 info_freq(bath)